-We maintained the Playtika Holding Corp.
+We maintain the Playtika Holding Corp.
 Amended and Restated Retention Plan, or the 2017-2020 Retention Plan, to provide certain key employees and consultants of the company and its subsidiaries the right to receive annual cash retention awards and awards providing an opportunity to participate in the appreciation of the company's value and in order to retain these key employees and consultants and reward them for contributing to the success of the company and its subsidiaries.
-The 2017-2020 Retention Plan was in effect for calendar years 2017 through 2020, and the final performance period ended on December 31, 2020.
-The 2017-2020 Retention Plan was administered by our Chief Executive Officer, who generally had the authority to approve awards under the plan and generally administer the plan.
+The 2017-2020 Retention Plan is in effect for calendar years 2017 through 2020, at which time it will expire.
+The 2017-2020 Retention Plan is administered by our Chief Executive Officer, who generally has the authority to approve awards under the plan and generally administer the plan.
 Initial awards were granted under the 2017-2020 Retention Plan in December 2016, with subsequent awards to employees or consultants hired or retained after such date granted at the discretion of the administrator.

 • Appreciation Unit Awards.
-Participants in the 2017-2020 Retention Plan were granted a number of notional interests, or "Appreciation Units," representing a right to receive payment of a proportionate interest of the appreciation pool for each calendar year during the term of the plan.
-Appreciation Units vested on December 31 of each calendar year during the term of the plan for the applicable one-year performance periods, subject to the participant's continued service through such vesting date.
-Upon vesting, a participant received a cash payment in respect of his or her proportionate share of the annual appreciation pool (based on the total number of Appreciation Units outstanding and eligible for payment as of such date), which payment was made no later than March 15 following the applicable vesting date.
-For certain participants, including the named executive officers, 50% of the estimated annual payment was paid to the participant in July of each calendar year based on the estimated total annual appreciation pool for such year, with the remaining portion of the payment due to the participant in respect of his Appreciation Units for the calendar year paid following the end of the year as described above.
-The 2017-2020 Retention Plan provided that a maximum of 200,000 Appreciation Units may be awarded, of which no more than 50% may be awarded to the Chief Executive Officer.
+Participants in the 2017-2020 Retention Plan may be granted a number of notional interests, or "Appreciation Units," representing a right to receive payment of a proportionate interest of the appreciation pool for each calendar year during the term of the plan.
+Appreciation Units vest on December 31 of each calendar year during the term of the plan for the applicable one-year performance periods, subject to the participant's continued service through such vesting date.
+Upon vesting, a participant receives a cash payment in respect of his or her proportionate share of the annual appreciation pool (based on the total number of Appreciation Units outstanding and eligible for payment as of such date), which payment will be made no later than March 15 following the applicable vesting date.
+For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the estimated total annual appreciation pool for such year, with the remaining portion of the payment due to the participant in respect of his Appreciation Units for the calendar year paid following the end of the year as described above.
+The 2017-2020 Retention Plan provides that a maximum of 200,000 Appreciation Units may be awarded, of which no more than 50% may be awarded to the Chief Executive Officer.